 When assessing the costs related to procedures for access to justice in the light of the standard set by article 9, paragraph 4, of the Convention, the Committee considers the cost system of the Party concerned, or its relevant parts, as a whole and in a systemic manner (see findings on communication ACCC/C/2008/33 (United Kingdom), para.
 128).
 Therefore, the Committee considers whether, taking into account the effects of entry into force of section 46 of LASPOA, the legal system of the Party concerned as a whole, makes the costs of private nuisance proceedings within the scope of article 9, paragraph 3 of the Convention, prohibitively expensive.

-In its findings on communication ACCC/C/2008/33 (United Kingdom), the Committee found that the usual “costs follow the event” rule (which according to section 44.3 (2) of the Civil Procedure Rules applies as a general rule in private nuisance proceedings in England and Wales) is not inherently objectionable under the Convention, and the compatibility of this rule with the Convention depends on the availability of other aspects of the legal system to modify the effects of the basic rule in cases involving members of the public as litigants.
+In its findings on communication ACCC/C/2008/33 (United Kingdom), the Committee found that the usual “costs follow the event” rule (which according to section 44.4 (2) of the Civil Procedure Rules applies as a general rule in private nuisance proceedings in England and Wales) is not inherently objectionable under the Convention, and the compatibility of this rule with the Convention depends on the availability of other aspects of the legal system to modify the effects of the basic rule in cases involving members of the public as litigants (para.
+129).
 The Committee finds that the above conclusion is equally applicable to private nuisance cases.

-Also in its findings on communication ACCC/C/2008/33 (United Kingdom), the Committee found that without a clear rule to prevent prohibitively expensive court procedures, the measures then available under the legal system of the Party concerned, including a wide discretion for courts regarding the award of costs, did not ensure that the costs remained at a level which met the requirements of the Convention (para.
-129).
+Also in its findings on communication ACCC/C/2008/33 (United Kingdom), the Committee found that without a clear rule to prevent prohibitively expensive court procedures, the measures then available under the legal system of the Party concerned, including a wide discretion for courts regarding the award of costs, did not ensure that the costs remained at a level which met the requirements of the Convention.
 The Committee therefore concluded that “by failing to ensure that the costs for all court procedures subject to article 9 are not prohibitively expensive, and in particular by the absence of any clear legally binding directions from the legislature or judiciary to this effect, the Party concerned fails to comply with article 9, paragraph 4, of the Convention” (para.
 141).
+With respect to private nuisance proceedings within the scope of article 9, paragraph 3, the Committee finds that there is similarly an absence of any clear legally binding directions from the legislature or judiciary ensuring that the costs for private nuisance proceedings within the scope of article 9, paragraph 3, are not prohibitively expensive.

-The Committee considers that a similar conclusion must apply to private nuisance proceedings within the scope of article 9, paragraph 3, of the Convention.
-Such a conclusion is supported by the communicants’ submission that the costs of private nuisance cases almost always exceed £100,000 per party (see para.
+Despite the different characteristics of the private nuisance proceedings and challenging the acts and omissions by public authorities, to the extent that each is within the scope of article 9, paragraph 3 of the Convention the requirements of article 9, paragraph 4 of the Convention apply to both of them.
+The Committee therefore considers that the above conclusions of the findings on communication ACCC/C/2008/33 are relevant also for private nuisance proceedings within the scope of article 9, paragraph 3, of the Convention.
+Such a conclusion is supported by the communicants’ submission that the costs of environmental nuisance cases almost always exceed £100,000 per party (see para.
 30 above).
-This figure has not been disputed by the Party concerned.

 In the scope of its findings on the communication ACCC/C/2008/33 (United Kingdom), the Committee recommended the Party concerned “to review its system for allocating costs in environmental cases within the scope of the Convention and undertake practical and legislative measures … to ensure that such procedures are fair and equitable and not prohibitively expensive and provide a clear and transparent framework” (para.
 145).
-This recommendation was subsequently endorsed by the decisions IV/9i and V/9n of the Meetings of Parties.
+This recommendation was subsequently welcomed by the decisions IV/9i and V/9n of the Meetings of Parties.